peterjurich/technicalwriting/notes/technical writers hq.md

 Gather info, then report what relevant.
 DON'T go out of scope.
 Audience doesn't care about your research.

 SENTENCE STRUCTURE & DESIGN
 The point is not to make a point within a point within...
+Keep it at a high level - 2 at the most.
+Outline body only.
+Don't write how you speak.
+Keep